MSc Applied Neuropsychology (Distance Learning)Find a programme

 This degree delivers core skills and knowledge related to the theory and practice of clinical neuropsychology.
 As such, it will support those with aspirations for further clinical training, such as clinical (neuro)psychology, or a career in clinical research.
 Our programmes also deliver training that will enhance your opportunities to gain employment within clinical environments.

 All countries face healthcare challenges associated with brain injury and disease.
 Conditions such as stroke and dementia are common, and their prevalence is increasing as people live longer.
 The need for clinical neuropsychologists could not be greater.
 We offer professional training to clinicians within the UK.
 Excluding the dissertation, this programme offers the same levels of training that could help you to address those challenges in your country.
 The dissertation unit is new and specially designed for this degree in order to foster enhanced clinical skills.
-Distance learning enables you to remain with family and within employment while minimising costs associated with travel to and accommodation within the UK.
+Distance learning enables you to remain with family and within employment.

 Request more information